-If you’re having challenges conceiving naturally, you may have met with your OB/GYN or a Reproductive Endocrinologist (RE) to see what your options and next steps might be.
-Your doctor may have suggested fertility testing, fertility treatments, and – if you are still facing infertility, using an egg donor (donated eggs) – to achieve pregnancy.
+If you’re having challenges conceiving naturally, you may have met with your OB/GYN or a reproductive endocrinologist (RE) to see what your options and next steps might be.
+Your doctor may have suggested fertility testing, fertility treatments, and – if you are still facing infertility, using egg donation – to achieve pregnancy.

 What is it like having a baby with an egg donor’s eggs?

 Using an egg donor to conceive can be a wonderful and fulfilling way to have the family of your dreams.
-Women who donate their eggs do so because they have a desire to help others; in fact, many women become egg donors because someone close to them faced infertility, or needed IVF to have a baby.
+Women donating their eggs do so because they have a desire to help others; in fact, many women become egg donors because someone close to them faced infertility or needed IVF to have a baby.
 Egg donors are selfless, giving young women.

 If you are starting a journey to parenthood using an egg donor, you can prepare by doing your research.
-Understanding the egg donor process, what egg donor requirements are, searching through egg donor databases, and even speaking with an egg donation agency can help you feel more comfortable with your decision and move you one step closer to parenthood.
+Understanding the egg donor process, egg donor requirements, searching through egg donor databases, and even speaking with an egg donation agency can help you feel more comfortable with your decision and move you one step closer to parenthood.

 - What type of egg donation are you interested in?
 Known egg donation is becoming more popular.
 It allows communication and contact between intended parents (IP) and donors.
 You can carry on the relationship to your agreed-upon level of comfort during the process.
 Some intended parents and egg donors continue their relationship after their journey is over, too.
 In an anonymous donation, you would not have contact or communication with your donor.
-The contracts would use only first names and all information would be exchanged through the agency.
-Getting to know your donor is considered to be beneficial for both you and your child.
-It helps your child to understand where they came from, provides your child with a healthy sense of identity, and allows you and your child to remain updated about their genetic parent’s medical history as it changes over time.
+The contracts would use only first names, and all information would be exchanged through the agency.
+You can learn more about the different types of egg donation in our related blog post.
+Getting to know your donor is beneficial for both you and your child.
+It helps your child understand where they came from, provides your child with a healthy sense of identity, and allows you and your child to remain updated about their genetic parent’s medical history as it changes over time.

 - The cost of donor eggs.
 There is a financial component to growing your family through egg donation, in addition to your IVF treatments at the clinic.
-Egg Donation Costs include the compensation for your egg donor, agency management fee, legal work and additional expenses for her travel, etc. You may be eligible for a fertility loan to help offset the costs of paying for IVF and egg donation.
+Egg donation costs include the compensation for your egg donor, agency management fee, legal work, and additional expenses for her travel, and so on.